sodadata/docs/soda-cloud/roles-and-rights.md

 As an Admin or a Manager of a dataset, you can access the **Responsibilities** tab for a dataset to make changes to the default role assignments in the dataset.
 All members, regardless of their role assignment, can view the Responsibilities tab for a dataset.

-1. As an Admin, login to your Soda Cloud account and navigate to the **Datasets** dashboard.
+1. As an Admin or Manager, login to your Soda Cloud account and navigate to the **Datasets** dashboard.
 2. Click the stacked dots to the right of the dataset for which you wish to adjust the role assignments, then select **Edit Dataset**.
 3. In the **Responsibilities** tab, use the search bar to find specific members to which you wish to assign a role other than the default, Editor, then use the dropdown next to each name to adjust their role. <br /> Alternatively, search for the group **everyone** and change the role of the group.